Download OpenAPI / Postman

 Fix

-401 on every request
+401 on Payments requests

 Missing or expired token

-Refresh the token and confirm the Authorization header reads Bearer {{access_token}}
+Refresh the token and confirm the header reads Authorization: Bearer {{access_token}}

-403 on valid token
+403 on a valid credential

 Confirm you used the correct environment and credentials for the endpoint

-404 on known endpoint
+404 on a known endpoint

 Wrong base URL